Center opens to support remote learning

 Even though Hays public schools are currently offering in-school instruction, some of the middle school and high school students have some of their classes in person and are taking other classes online.

 "We want to offer support to kids who are at home and their parents who have to be home and can’t go to work.
-Or, their home Internet access is not adequate."
+Or, their home internet access is not adequate," Lasich said.

-She added, "A lot of people who are working are having to make complicated arrangements at work for their kids to go with them."
-This center is hoping to accommodate them also, she said.

-The center is also open to students whose parents have traditionally home schooled them, but who would like for their children to have a certain amount of social interaction.
+The center is also open to students whose parents have traditionally home-schooled them but would like for their children to have a certain amount of social interaction.

 She emphasized the center is not for students who are quarantining because of exposure to COVID-19.